javascript-tutorial/en.javascript.info/8-async/01-callback-hell/article.md

 */!*
 ```

-That's called a "callback style" of asynchronous programming.
-A function that does something asynchronously provides a callback argument where we put the code to run after it's complete.
+That's called a "callback-based" style of asynchronous programming.
+A function that does something asynchronously should provide a `callback` argument where we put the function to run after it's complete.

+Here it was used for `loadScript`, but of course it's a general approach.

 ## Callback in callback